When Should You Stop Watering Your Plants in the Fall?

 Water must saturate the soil down to the root zone, typically 12 inches deep, to be absorbed by the plant.
 Watering for a short amount of time more frequently does not help your plants.
 Watering less frequently but deeper will make them less vulnerable if drought occurs.

-Here’s a good way of checking if you’ve watered deeply enough: Make a slit in the ground with a shovel.
+Here’s a good way of checking if you’ve watered the plants deeply enough: Make a slit in the ground with a shovel.
 If the soil feels dry at the bottom of the slit, you need to water longer to allow the moisture to sink further.

 When To Stop Watering Plants in Fall